-This report is a little different from the others in how you need to set it up and it can be affected by a range of database quality issues.
-Due to this we’ve given the Non Returning Client Report a special documentation page to help you understand it better.
+This report is structured differently from the others in how you need to set it up and it can be affected by a range of database quality issues.

-The date range works a little differently here than most reports.
+In this report; the date range calculates a little differently compared to most reports.

-Imagine it’s the end of December and we want to see what clients have been in this year but haven’t been back for a while.
+Imagine it’s the end of December and we want to see which clients have been in this year but haven’t been back for a while.

 When I then View the report, Client Diary will look at that date range, collect all the clients that visited in that time frame and then check if they visited after that date range.

-So in the above image example, any clients who didn’t come back after the 31st of October will appear in the report.
+With the current date set, any clients who hasn’t come back after the 30th of November will appear in the report.